jeon11/academic-kickstart/content/project/sap/index.md

 {{< figure src="data-analysis2.png" title="" width=full >}}

 - Each sticky was broken down by corresponding themes.
-- By visually laying out the participants' workflow from start to end in sourcing, it helped understand the journey of each participant.
+- Visually laying out the participants' sourcing workflow from start to end helped understand the journey of each participant.
 - I was able to identify emerging patterns, characterizing behaviors, needs, and major paint points at each touchpoint in the journey.

-### 3.3 Collaborative Synthesis Workshop:
+### 3.3 Collaborative Data Synthesis Workshop:
 {{< figure src="workshop.png" title="" width=full >}}

-- Over two days, my supervising mentor and I facilitated a data synthesis workshop to onboard stakeholders with research findings.
+- Over two days, my supervisor/mentor and I facilitated data synthesis workshops to onboard stakeholders with the research findings.
 In order to make the data more digestible, I made sure the data was organized and presented concisely.
 - Through affinity mapping, we had two groups of stakeholders move stickies by topics and discuss emerging patterns.

 ___